• Menu

 Follow the guide!

-In ancient Rome, the Campo de’ Fiori was a vast meadow stretching between the Tiber and Pompey’s Theatre.
-The area remained a pasture until the 15th century, hence its name: Campo de’ Fiori, “field of flowers” in English.
+In ancient Rome, Campo de’ Fiori was a vast meadow stretching between the Tiber River and the Theater of Pompey.
+The area remained pastureland until the 15th century, giving it its name: Campo de’ Fiori, meaning “field of flowers” in Italian.

 Why?
-The Tiber is a capricious river and floods are frequent.
-Until the Renaissance, Roman builders were careful not to exploit this flood zone.
+The Tiber is a capricious river prone to frequent flooding.
+Until the Renaissance, Roman builders avoided this flood-prone area.

-But in the 15th century, Pope Calixtus III had the Campo de Fiori paved and rehabilitated the surrounding area: the rione (=district) Parione.
-Numerous buildings (inns, shops, workshops…) were then built around the square, which became a meeting place for the Romans.
-A horse market was held on the Campo de’ Fiori twice a week.
+In the 15th century, Pope Callixtus III paved Campo de’ Fiori and revitalized the surrounding neighborhood, Parione.
+Numerous buildings (inns, shops, workshops) were constructed around the square, which became a popular gathering place for Romans.
+A horse market was even held there twice a week.

 Campo de' Fiori

-But the Campo de’ Fiori was also the scene of many public executions.
-It was here that in 1600 the monk and philosopher Giordano Bruno – a proponent of the theory of heliocentrism in the wake of Copernicus’ work – was executed for heresy.
-In 1889, the sculptor Ettore Ferrari erected a commemorative statue on the exact spot where Giordano Bruno was burned alive almost three centuries earlier.
+Campo de’ Fiori also saw numerous public executions.
+In 1600, the monk and philosopher Giordano Bruno, a supporter of the heliocentric theory following Copernicus, was executed for heresy.
+In 1889, sculptor Ettore Ferrari erected a commemorative statue at the exact spot where Giordano Bruno was burned alive nearly three centuries earlier.

-Since 1869, the square has been home to a fruit and vegetable market every weekday morning except on Sundays.
-In the afternoon, the market stalls give way to countless café terraces.
+Since 1869, the square hosts a fruit and vegetable market every morning except Sunday.
+In the afternoons, the market stalls give way to countless café terraces.

 Campo de' Fiori - market

-with Fruit and vegetables, herbs, olive oil, spices, pasta, fresh fish, meat, poultry and all kinds of local products.
+What’s on offer?
+Fruits and vegetables, herbs, olive oil, spices, fresh fish, meats, poultry, and all sorts of local products.

 Market of Campo de' Fiori

-Erected on the exact spot where the Dominican monk was burned alive, the statue of Giordano Bruno has stood in the Campo de’ Fiori since 1889, although the Vatican has worked hard to have it removed from the famous square.
+Erected at the exact spot where the Dominican monk was burned alive, Giordano Bruno’s statue has stood in Campo de’ Fiori since 1889, despite the Vatican’s efforts to remove it.

-The base of the statue features the following inscription: A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE (“To Bruno – the century he foretold – here where the fire burned”).
+The inscription on the base of the statue reads: A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE (“To Bruno – the century he foresaw – here where the fire burned”).

 Campo de' Fiori - Statue of Giordano Bruno